0x30Mushti/Huntress-CTF/Russian_Roulette/README.md

 My PowerShell has been acting really weird!!
 It takes a few seconds to start up, and sometimes it just crashes my computer!?!?! :(
 ````

-***Personal Reflection
-I’m thrilled to have raced through this challenge like a kid on a sugar high and snagged a spot in the top 8 fastest!
-Guess all those late-night debugging sessions paid off!
-***

 ## Malware Analysis Procedure

 This is a malicious file; use a sandbox environment.
 I am running Flare VM.